debrief/pepys-import/migrations/README.rst

 If there is any change, Alembic might automatically generate a migration script:

 .. code-block:: none

     alembic revision -m "YOUR MESSAGE" --autogenerate

 It will create a script under :code:`migrations/postgres_versions` or :code:`migrations/sqlite_versions` according to your configuration.
 Alembic assigns revision IDs using :code:`uuid.uuid4()`.
-When you open the created script, you can see the number (revision = XXXXXX)
+When you open the created script, you can see the number (*revision = XXXXXX*)
 It is strongly suggested to control the autogenerated script before DB migration.
 After the script is checked, you can also interpret SQL script of it.
-For doing that the following command might be used: :code:`alembic upgrade XXXXX --sql > new_migration.sql`.
-Please change XXXX with the revision ID of the migration script.
-This command will create new_migration.sql file so that you can play with it or run it in your DB's console.
+For doing that the following command might be used:

+:code:`alembic upgrade XXXXX --sql > new_migration.sql`.
+(Please change *XXXX* with the revision ID of the migration script.)

+| This command will create a new file named **new_migration.sql**, so that you can play with it or run it in your DB's console.
+|
-**Note:** Please keep in mind that you should consider *possible* failures before applying the migration.
+| **Note:** Please keep in mind that you should consider *possible* failures before applying the migration.
+|

-**Note-1:** SQLite doesn't support ALTER TABLE syntax.
+| **Note-1:** SQLite doesn't support ALTER TABLE syntax.
 Therefore, :code:`render_as_batch=True` is passed to the Alembic's context and :code:`batch_alter_table` is used in migration scripts.
-For further information: `batch <https://alembic.sqlalchemy.org/en/latest/batch.html>`_
+For further information: `Running Batch Migrations <https://alembic.sqlalchemy.org/en/latest/batch.html>`_
-This batch operation successfully drops a table, creates a new one with arbitrary name, adds the copied values from the dropped table.
+| This batch operation successfully drops a table, creates a new one with arbitrary name, adds the copied values from the dropped table.
+|

-**Note-2:** If you would like to write your own migration script, you don't need to pass :code:`--autogenerate` flag.
-For example: :code:`alembic revision -m "add new column"`
+| **Note-2:** If you would like to write your own migration script, you don't need to pass :code:`--autogenerate` flag.
+For example:

+:code:`alembic revision -m "YOUR MESSAGE"`

-It will create a migration script with empty :code:`upgrade()`, :code:`downgrade()` functions.
+| It will create a migration script with empty :code:`upgrade()`, :code:`downgrade()` functions.
 You can fill them manually.
+|

-When you have new migration scripts to migrate and the scripts are checked/corrected, you can upgrade your DB: :code:`alembic upgrade head`
+| When you have new migration scripts to migrate and the scripts are checked/corrected, you can upgrade your DB: :code:`alembic upgrade head`

 ----